-Delay compensation amounts are set by the regulation so are always awarded in Euros and range from 250 Euros to a maximum 600 Euros per passenger.
+The regulation establishes the amounts of delay compensation, so they are always awarded in euros and range between 250 euros and a maximum of 600 euros per passenger.

-The combination of factors described above subsequently defines whether a potential claim for obtaining financial compensation has been incurred, and the amount thereof.
+Subsequently, the combination of factors described above defines whether a potential claim for financial compensation has been made and the amount of that claim.